littlespray/b1k-baselines/tutorials/il_lib.md

 ### Model Training

 **
-We provide a lightly trained WB-VIMA checkpoint [here](https://drive.google.com/file/d/14oapcdvt8va7srLw1bs0j5lsd5FrcxWV/view?usp=sharing).
+We provide a trained WB-VIMA checkpoint [here](https://drive.google.com/file/d/1YTB0XCh32EHyq2svcsYN6HNidk7-8hkJ/view?usp=sharing) for the turning_on_radio task.
 If you would like to run eval only feel free to skip to the last section.
 **

 Note: in order to run WB-VIMA training, you will need to have point cloud generated locally, we provide a sample point cloud generated for `turning_on_radio` [here](), for more information, checkout the `generate_custon_data.ipynb` within the b1k-baselines repo.